 Nicole is a lawyer with Pringle Chivers Sparks Teskey, practicing exclusively in the area of criminal defence.
-Prior to joining the firm, Nicole clerked at the Edmonton Court of Queen’s Bench, and completed her articles under Alexander Pringle, Q.C..
+Prior to joining the firm, Nicole clerked at the Edmonton Court King’s Bench, and completed her articles under Alexander Pringle, K.C..

 Nicole has conducted trials, appeals, bail hearings and guilty pleas, representing adults and youths charged with a wide range of criminal, regulatory and traffic offences, including:

 - Drug Offences

 - Breach Charges

 Nicole often appears in the Court King’s Bench for clients charged with more serious offences, including sexual assault, trafficking and murder.
 Nicole also has experience in dealing with Professional Disciplinary Hearings and Administrative Tribunals, such as appeals to the Alberta Transportation Safety Board.